arafatrahman/cf7-user-registration/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-CF7 User Registration is a powerful extension for Contact Form 7, allowing website owners to add user registration functionality to their contact forms.
+The CF7 User Registration Add-on is a powerful extension for Contact Form 7, allowing website owners to add user registration functionality to their contact forms.
 Create custom registration forms easily with the drag-and-drop form builder, collect essential user information, and store it securely in the WordPress database.

 == Description ==

-The CF7 User Registration plugin is perfect for websites that require user registration, such as membership sites, forums, online stores, and more.
+The CF7 User Registration Add-on is perfect for websites that require user registration, such as membership sites, forums, online stores, and more.
 It is designed with SEO in mind, making it easy to create SEO-friendly registration forms that drive traffic and increase user engagement.

 Features: